Schools: K-12 FAQs

 PPE and Face Coverings

-What is the face covering guidance for staff?
+What is the face covering guidance for students and staff?

 What are the mask requirements for special needs students?